grafana/loki/docs/sources/clients/promtail/stages/wrap.md

 ---
-title: wrap
+title: pack
 ---
-# `wrap` stage
+# `pack` stage

-The `wrap` stage is a transform stage which lets you embed extracted values and labels into the log line by wrapping the log line in a JSON object.
+The `pack` stage is a transform stage which lets you embed extracted values and labels into the log line by packing the log line in a JSON object.

 For example, if you wanted to remove the labels `container` and `pod` but still wanted to keep their values you could use this stage to create the following output: